-You do not meet new people or learn about professional opportunities by sitting on your couch with a bowl of ice-cream binge-watching Netflix!
-Yes, the same advice you get for finding that special someone applies to an effective job search.
+You do not meet new people or learn about professional opportunities by sitting on your couch with a bowl of ice-cream, binge-watching Netflix!
+Yes — the same advice you get for finding that special someone applies to an effective job search.
 If you want options, you have to get out there and be open to possibilities.

 This advice is easier to give than to receive, especially in the dead of winter when the weather is miserable and all you want to do is hibernate.
 However, that’s also what makes it a great time to be out there starting your job search!
-The start of the new year means new budgets, new projects and new opportunities.
+The start of the new year means new budgets, new projects, and new opportunities.

-2. You dress to impress.
+2. You dress to impress

-3. You agonize over whether you should make the first move.
+3. You agonize over whether you should make the first move

-A position at your dream company is just like that good-looking guy (or girl) at the gym.
+A position at your dream company is just like that good-looking guy or girl at the gym.
 You would love to move beyond wistful glances and have an actual conversation, but what’s the best way to do it?
-Do you make the first move, or wait for the other side?
+Do you make the first move or wait for the other side?

 The trick to solving this professional (and personal) puzzle is getting clear on how much control you want over timing and circumstances.
-If you choose to make the first move in the job search process, you get to pick when and how you reach out.
+If you choose to make the first move in the job-search process, you get to pick when and how you reach out.
 Done well, a first move can communicate your strength and interest without making the interaction uncomfortable.
-Have a positive attitude, be prepared, professional and take care not to put undue pressure on the other person.
+Have a positive attitude, be prepared, professional, and take care not to put undue pressure on the other person.
 A patient approach that is structured to add value works best over the long term.

-4. You want to be yourself, yet choose your words carefully.
+4. You want to be yourself, yet choose your words carefully

-5. You watch for clues and patterns.
+5. You watch for clues and patterns

-As in dating, it’s a good idea to be present and pay attention to your surroundings, the other person’s demeanor and attitude and any other signs you might pick up along the way.
+As in dating, it’s a good idea to be present and pay attention to your surroundings, the other person’s demeanor and attitude, and any other signs you might pick up along the way.
 However, it’s decidedly not a good idea to overthink them.
 It’s easy to focus on the fact that your interview was very short or that the interviewer seemed distracted.
-Those signs might mean that they were not interested – or perhaps that they were dealing with an urgent client demand that had to be addressed immediately.
+Those signs might mean that they were not interested — or perhaps that they were dealing with an urgent client demand that had to be addressed immediately.
 You don’t really know what’s happening inside of someone else’s head, so look for big patterns and try not to jump to conclusions.

-6. You’re careful not to move too fast.
+6. You’re careful not to move too fast

 On dates and interviews, you want to be smart about your choice of topics and words.
 Showing your cards too early or being too open in the first interview can set you at a disadvantage.
 There will be time to discuss your salary expectations when the prospective employer is confident you’re the right person for the job.
-Bringing up money or other sensitive topics up front is like telling your date that you plan to be married in a year and have kids in two: too much pressure at the wrong time.
+Bringing up money or other sensitive topics up front is like telling your date that you plan to be married in a year and have kids soon after: too much pressure at the wrong time.

-7. You try to come across as interested but not desperate.
+7. You try to come across as interested but not desperate

 The interview went well, you walked out of the office building buzzing with excitement about the next steps — just to encounter radio silence for two days afterwards.
 You thought they loved you!
 The manager said he would be in touch soon!
 Have you been professionally ghosted?
 How do you follow up after an interview without seeming desperate?
 What should you do if you get no response after the interview?